mdn/workflows/README.md

 #### label

-If your repository uses a label named anything other than `🐌 idle` (for example, the repository may want to use use `stale`), you can set the label here.
+If your repository uses a label named anything other than `idle` (for example, the repository may want to use use `stale`), you can set the label here.

-- This `input` is optional with a default of `🐌 idle`
+- This `input` is optional with a default of `idle`

 #### stale-days

 The number of days before the issue or pull request is considered idle and the label and/or comment is applied.

-- This `input` is optional with a default of 37
+- This `input` is optional with a default of 30

 ### Usage